Certificate Completers will be able to

 .
 Medical Terminology is offered in a variety of formats (i.e. online, in person, etc.)

-31-512-336, Central Service Technician Clinical is offered only in the Spring semester.
+31-512-336, Central Service Technician Clinical is offered only in the Summer semester.

 .
 Students currently employed in a Central Service department will have an opportunity to apply work experience toward clinical hours.
 Clinical hours total 152 hours (19 eight-hour days).